Miami Day Care Worker Accused Of Violently Shaking, Slapping 11-Month-Old Child

 It happened at the Thumbelina Learning Center at 8380 NW 22nd Ave in Miami.

-Marta Jimenez, 58, works as a caregiver, is accused of picking up an 11-moth-old boy who was crying out of a crib and violently shaking him to get him to stop.
+Marta Jimenez, 58, who works as a caregiver, is accused of abusing an 11-month-old child in an effort to get him to stop crying.

-When that didn’t work, she put the boy back in his crib and slapped him on his body and face, according to her arrest report.

 During questioning, Jimenez denied shaking or slapping the child.
 She said she did pat him on his buttocks in an effort to soothe him.